OwenKoehler/weather-react/README.md

 ## Beforehand

 This app requires a free API key from [OpenWeather](https://openweathermap.org/api).
-Obtain a key and paste it into the [.env](./.env) file.
+Obtain a key and paste it into a .env file that you create.
+An example [.env](./.env.example) file has been provided.

 ## Available Scripts